 • I occasionally provided advice to Yahoo! concerning the legal implications of products and services that Yahoo! was considering introducing.

-• Similarly, I occasionally provide advice to Twitch.tv concerning the legal implications of their services.
+• Similarly, I occasionally provided advice to Twitch.tv concerning the legal implications of their services.

 • In 2019, I provided advice to the law firm of Weil, Gotschal & Manges concerning their representation of Alibaba in a copyright infringement suit.